-No matter how you access the Internet, you will need to use your SacLink User name as your SacCT username and SacLink password as your SacCT password in order to gain entry to the web pages of our course.
+No matter how, or from where, you access the Internet, in order to gain entry to the SacCT web pages of our course you will need to use your SacLink User name as your SacCT username and use your SacLink password as your SacCT password.

 During the semester, you will need elementary word processing skills such as the ability to type a sentence, to create and save a text document using your favorite word processor, and to copy a paragraph from that document and paste it into another document (such as into an e-mail to me).
 These skills aren't hard to learn, and the best way to get them is either to ask a friend for advice or to visit a campus computer lab and talk to the student assistant there.
 Don't bother reading manuals.

-You can get help about SacLink and about getting your computer to work with our course by telephoning their help desk at 278-7337 and talking to the student who answers.
+You can get help about SacLink and about getting your computer to work with our course by going to one of these labs and speaking with the student who is running it or telephoning their help desk at 278-7337.

 The first thing to do is to go get a SacLink password, then enter SacCT below and read all the web pages in the table of contents for the first week of our course, and follow their directions.
 Below is more info on how to do this.